Ascension Day Definition and Summary

 Time of Year: 40 days after Easter Day, on the 6th Thursday of Easter

 Duration: One Day; Sometimes observed on 7 Easter; Has an octave

 Alternate Names: Analepsis, Episozomene

 Scriptural References: Acts 1:6-11

-Forty Days after the Resurrection of Jesus Christ, the Acts of the Apostles records Jesus' Ascension into heaven.
-The Ascension is an important Christian feast attesting and celebrating the reality of the God-Man Jesus Christ's returning to the Father, and promise to return again in the future parousia.
+Forty Days after the Resurrection of Jesus Christ, the Acts of the Apostles records Jesus' ascension into heaven.
+The Ascension is an important Christian feast attesting and celebrating the reality of the God-Man Jesus Christ's returning to the Father, to return again in the future parousia.
 The Ascension is the final component of the paschal mystery, which consists also of Jesus' Passion, Crucifixion, Death, Burial, Descent Among the Dead, and Resurrection.
-Along with the resurrection, the Ascension functioned as a proof of Jesus' claim that he was the Messiah.
-Finally, the Ascension was also the "final blow" , so-to-speak, against Satan's power, and thus the lion (Jesus) conquering the dragon (Satan) is a symbol of the Ascension.
+Along with the Resurrection, the Ascension functioned as a proof of Jesus' claim that he was the Messiah.
+The Ascension is also the event whereby humanity was taken into heaven.
+Finally, the Ascension was also the "final blow" so-to-speak against Satan's power, and thus the lion (Jesus) conquering the dragon (Satan) is a symbol of the Ascension.
 Early Christian art and iconography portrayed the Ascension frequently, showing its importance to the early Church.

 The Catholic Catechism summarizes three important theological aspects (with which most Christian churches agree) of the Ascension concisely: